List of Monster High characters: Melody Carver

 Melody Carver is the co-protagonist of the Monster High novels by Lisi Harrison.
 She and her family are from Beverly Hills and moved to Salem, Oregon to help with Melody's asthma.
 Melody has just recovered from rhinoplasty that was meant to help her with her breathing, but is implied to have been mostly to please her parents' family image.
 Melody's family is neighbors with Jackson Jekyll, whom Melody eventually dates.
 Melody is the one who reveals the truth behind Jackson's blackouts through a recording on her iPhone.
-Unfortunately, she forgets to delete it and it gets in the hands of Bekka Madden, a RAD hater and primary antagonist of the series.
+Unfortunately, she forgets to delete it and it gets in the hands of Bekka Madden, a RAD hater.
 This video leads to the RADs community becoming exposed, Melody forming the NUDIs (Normies Uncool with Discriminating Idiots), and a documentary on their secret lives.
-At the end of the second novel, Melody learns from Manu, Cleo's father's aide, that she might be the daughter of Marina, a siren.
-This is confirmed at the end of the third novel.
-Melody develops the ability to persuade people to do whatever she asks with her voice.
-She also grows olive and blue feathers with gold tips.
-This inspires her to make a dress and jewelry out of them.
+At the end of the second novel, Melody learns that she is the daughter of Marina, a siren.
+Later on, Melody develops the ability to persuade people to do whatever she asks with her voice.